ihfazhillah/vimflowy/README.md

 # ![Vimflowy](/static/images/vimflowy-32.png?raw=true) Vimflowy

-NOTE: I don't have time to maintain this anymore, sorry!

 This is a productivity tool which draws some inspiration from workflowy and vim.
+Forked from https://github.com/WuTheFWasThat/vimflowy

 [Try it out now!](https://www.vimflowly.ihfazh.com)